rust-lang/rustc-dev-guide/src/diagnostics/lintstore.md

 Note, these include both rustc-internal lints, and the traditional lints, like, for example the dead code lint.

-These are primarily described in two places: `rustc_middle::lint::builtin` and `rustc_lint::builtin`.
+These are primarily described in two places: `rustc_session::lint::builtin` and `rustc_lint::builtin`.
 The first provides the definitions for the lints themselves, and the latter provides the lint pass definitions (and implementations).